Vaccine inequity: Inside the cutthroat race to secure doses

 Global health experts would soon come to realize that rich countries "could sign a piece of paper saying they believe in equity, but as soon as the chips are down, they will do whatever they want," he said.

-On March 16, five days after WHO first described COVID-19 as a “pandemic,” the novel mRNA vaccine developed by Moderna was injected into a trial participant for the first time.
+On March 16, five days after the global pandemic was declared, the novel mRNA vaccine developed by Moderna was injected into a trial participant for the first time.

 By then, the disease was tearing through the elderly populations of Europe and the United States.